jawad-nsu/terraform_VPC_subnet_igw/README.md

 ## Roadmap

-See the [open issues](https://github.com/ShaanCoding/ReadME-Generator/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/jawad-nsu/terraform_vpc_subnet_igw/issues) for a list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-- If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/ShaanCoding/ReadME-Generator/issues/new) to discuss it, or directly create a pull request after you edit the _README.md_ file with necessary changes.
+- If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/jawad-nsu/terraform_vpc_subnet_igw/issues/new) to discuss it, or directly create a pull request after you edit the files with necessary changes.
-- Please make sure you check your spelling and grammar.
 - Create individual PR for each suggestion.
-- Please also read through the [Code Of Conduct](https://github.com/ShaanCoding/ReadME-Generator/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.
+- Please also read through the [Code Of Conduct](https://github.com/jawad-nsu/terraform_vpc_subnet_igw/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request